Sign In or Create an Account.

 Ore Energy Completes 100-Hour Iron-Air Energy Storage Pilot

 As I wrote a few weeks ago, Form Energy’s iron-air battery isn’t the only player targeting 100-plus hours of low-cost energy storage.
 In that piece, I highlighted Noon Energy, a startup that recently demoed its solid-oxide fuel cell system.
 But there’s another company aiming to compete even more directly with Form by bringing its own iron-air battery to the European market: Ore Energy.
-And it just completed a grid-connected pilot, something Form has yet to do.
+And it just completed a grid-connected pilot.

 Ore piloted its 100-hour battery at an R&D center in France run by EDF, the state-owned electric utility company.
 While the company didn’t disclose the battery’s size, it said the pilot demonstrated its ability to discharge energy continuously for about four days while integrating with real-world grid operations.
 The test was supported by the European Union’s Storage Research Infrastructure Eco-System, which aims to accelerate the development of innovative storage solutions, and builds on the startup’s earlier grid-connected installation at a climate tech testbed in the Netherlands last summer.